Understanding End of Service Life (EOSL)

 - Purchase Brand New IT

-You may prefer to purchase the very latest IT enterprise and replace your existing IT infrastructure.
+You may prefer to purchase the very latest IT enterprise to upgrade or replace your existing IT infrastructure.
 Although this is the most expensive option, it may be the preferred option for your business depending on your existing operating system, objectives and budget.

 Extending the Life Cycle of Your Hardware

-Extending the life of your equipment is the most environmentally friendly route to take whilst also maximising the return of your IT investment.
+Extending the life of your equipment is the most environmentally friendly and cost saving route to take whilst also maximising the return of your IT investment.
 The term ‘sweating assets’ is used to ensure you increase the efficiencies of your existing IT infrastructure whilst avoiding the need to purchase new.

 It is possible for legacy IT to live on with the right dedicated specialist support.
 A legacy system is an old system that still provides essential business services – there is no point replacing equipment or software that is effective, reliable and can still be supported.